Effective Date: October 22, 2015

 6.4 Disbursements to Freelancers

 Under the relevant Escrow Instructions, EEC automatically disburses funds that are payable to Freelancer for the Engagement (less any applicable Upwork fees) to Freelancers (according to the payment instructions provided to Upwork) within 90 days after the Freelancer Fees are due and payable from Client (or for amounts less than $100, within 180 days after the Freelancer Fees are due and payable from Client).
 Freelancer agrees that it will not receive interest or other earnings on the funds held by EEC prior to disbursement to Freelancer.
+For the avoidance of doubt, Freelancer further agrees EEC, Upwork, or our Affiliates may charge or deduct fees, may receive a reduction in fees or expenses charged, and may receive other compensation from financial services firms and other third parties in connection with the services they provide.

 If Client fails to pay the Freelancer Fees or any other amounts due under this Agreement, whether by cancelling Client’s credit or debit card, initiating an improper chargeback, or any other means, Upwork may suspend or close Client’s Account and revoke Client’s access to the Site, including Client’s authority to use the Site to process any additional payments or obtain any additional Freelancer Services.
 Without limiting other available remedies, Client must pay Upwork upon demand for amounts owed under this Agreement, plus interest on the outstanding amount at the lesser of one and one-half percent (1.5%) per month or the maximum interest allowed by applicable law, plus attorneys’ fees and other costs of collection to the extent permitted by applicable law.
 To the extent permitted by applicable law, Upwork or EEC, at our discretion, may set off amounts due against other amounts received from or held by Upwork or EEC for Client, make appropriate reports to credit reporting agencies and law enforcement authorities, and cooperate with credit reporting agencies and law enforcement authorities in any resulting investigation or prosecution.